Diamonds Are Forever

 It’s a classic and one of the best Bond quotes and signals the end of the assassins and Sean Connery as James Bond.

-Diamonds Are Forever wasn’t Sean Connery’s best performance, but it’s a good Bond film with some great scenes.
+Diamonds Are Forever wasn’t his best performance, but it’s a good Sean Connery Bond film with some great scenes.
 After the film was finished so was Sean Connery as James Bond with the Scottish legend saying he would never star as 007 again.

 Never say never again, Sean!